PsychNeuro/ed1/book/glossary.md

 refers to the bottom-most portion of the brain, adjacent to the spinal cord, which supports the most basic, essential regulation of the body.

 ## C

+#### CAPTCHA
+is an annoying test used on various websites to try to determine whether the user is a human or a "bot" --- it literally stands for "Completely Automated Public Turing test to tell Computers and Humans Apart".
+It is a kind of +AI test and also a way to generate data sets to train AI models.

 #### cerebellum
 is the "mini brain" +subcortical brain area containing roughly half of the neurons in the brain, which learns through error signals to improve +motor actions, making them smoother and more efficient.